Muthu (film): Casting

 Rajinikanth played two roles: Muthu and his unnamed father.
 According to Madhuvanti Arun, Rajinikanth offered her to do the role of Ranganayaki, but she was not selected because she was considered too young.
 Pepsi Uma said Rajinikanth offered her the role as well, but she declined.
 Ravikumar, however, has stated that Meena was his first choice for the role.
 Her mother was concerned about the amount of screen time Meena would receive when compared to Subhashri (who was cast as Padmini), but Meena still took the role.
 Arvind Swamy was initially approached to portray Raja Malayasimman but was hesitant to act the scene where his character would slap Muthu.
 He was a fan of Rajinikanth and felt slapping the actor would anger his fans.
 Jayaram was later approached for the role but hesitated for the same reason.
 Though Jayaram suggested making changes to the scene, Ravikumar refused to do so.
 Sarath Babu was finally cast for the role, at Rajinikanth's suggestion.

 Vadivelu and Radha Ravi were cast as Valayapathy and Ambalathar, characters not present in the Malayalam original but created by Ravikumar.
 Radha Ravi was not initially interested in playing Ambalathar since he had grown weary of playing negative roles, but Rajinikanth insisted.
 Urvashi was initially signed on to play Padmini, but given the actress' popularity at the time, Rajinikanth advised her against taking up the small role, which later went to Subhashri.
 Rajinikanth wanted Ravikumar to make a cameo appearance as a Tamil-speaking Malayali.
 Ravikumar agreed after initial reluctance and dyed his hair white to portray the character.
 The film's introductory credits shows the actors credited with their character names instead of their actual names.
+Malayalam actress Kulappulli Leela made her Tamil debut through this film.